FG-Technologies/tRNA-modification-analysis/README.md

 11. Visualise prediction results

 ## 1. Dorado basecalling
-The pod5 files created by ONT-sequencing can be merged together first:
+Optionally, the pod5 files created by ONT-sequencing can be merged together first or --recursive can be used.
+Make sure to use '--emit-moves' to save the initial signal mapping of the reads required for downstream analyses.
 ```
 dorado basecaller \
+   -r /path/to/pod5_directory \
-  sup [...].pod5 \
+   sup  \
   --modified-bases 2OmeG m5C_2OmeC inosine_m6A_2OmeA pseU_2OmeU \
   --emit-moves \
   --device cuda:all \